Eric Adams' lead shrinks in NYC Democratic mayoral primary

 Civil rights lawyer Maya Wiley was also still within striking distance of victory, with fewer than 4,000 votes separating her from Garcia.

-Garcia said in a statement that she was “confident about a path to victory.”
+Garcia said in a late afternoon news conference that she was confident she had a path to victory, but wasn't “counting any chickens before they've hatched.”

-"Once all the votes are counted, I know everyone will support the Democratic nominee and that’s exactly what I intend to do.
-We look forward to the final results.
-Democracy is worth waiting for.”
+“I’ve not crowned myself anything yet.
+You’ve gotta wait until the votes have been counted," she said.

+She said that no matter who ultimately wins, she would support the Democratic nominee.

 Elections officials plan on conducting another round of ranked choice analysis on July 6 that includes absentee ballots.